-Buccal Fat Removal in Beverly Hills and Santa Barbara
+Buccal Fat Removal in Beverly Hills and Los Angeles

 Dr. Brent Moelleken is a double board-certified plastic surgeon in Beverly Hills.
 He is one of the most highly skilled surgeons in the country and has received his training at Harvard, Yale, and UCLA.
 Due to his commitment to patient outcomes, he has been selected as one of Vogue Magazine’s “Top 10 Plastic Surgeons in America.”
 Contact Dr. Brent today for a consultation.